 In the early 1960s, residents of Valley County voted to establish Valley County Hospital, replacing a facility located on South 16th Street in Ord that was considered in poor repair by the Nebraska State Health Department.
-The Valley County Hospital was dedicated at its present location on August 2, 1964.
+The Valley County Hospital was dedicated on August 2, 1964.
 Patients were transferred from the old facility on September 24, 1964.

 In 2001, Valley County Hospital became a Critical Access Hospital.
 This program was adopted by Nebraska in 1997.
 It allows for a different method of Medicare payment to small rural hospitals.
 In addition, it provides Valley County Hospital more flexibility so we may operate more efficiently and better meet the needs of our patients.

 In 2005, Valley County Hospital changed its name to Valley County Health System—a name more reflective of the wide variety of services provided throughout the facility.
 Today, the Health System employs more than 225 full-time and part-time employees.